 The available literature on CBD oil and ketosis is quite small, but there this doesn’t mean the two don’t have a synergistic potential.

 For starters, research suggests that consuming fat in conjunction with oral CBD helps improve the bioavailability.

 Both CBD and THC in cannabis actually have quite low bioavailability, right around 20% even when they are smoked (which tends to produce higher bioavailability than oral ingestion).

 Normally, CBD is about 10-12% bioavailable when taken orally; consuming it with sesame oil (a fat source) increases it to 15-20%.

 While smoking CBD does enhance the bioavailability, the negative effects of cannabinoid smoke are essentially offset by the benefits.
 As such, your best bet is finding CBD oil or CBD edibles (for keto, be sure to make sure any edibles are low enough in carbs).

-Some CBD/keto advocates have even gone so far as to make CBD fat bombs, which is quite a creative idea; one that never crossed my mind until doing some reading about the possible connection between CBD oil and ketosis.
+Some CBD/keto advocates have even gone so far as to make CBD fat bombs, CBD Coffee, and the list goes on!
+Which are quite creative ideas; ones that never crossed my mind until doing some reading about the possible connection between CBD oil and ketosis.